brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-proper-code-reviews/index.md

 ![Photo by Glenn Carstens-Peters on Unsplash](cover.jpg)

 Every software developer, soon after pushing code to the repository, has this urge to ping the team to ask for code review.
 But, I dare to say: don't do it!
-Most likely the code will still have some issues, especially if this is your first push for this feature.
+Most likely some adjusments and checks can still be done, especially if this is your first push for this feature.

 The following guidelines might help you to get better and faster code reviews.

-_Disclaimer: I am using some Github terminology (Pull Request, Draft PR), but it should apply to other repository hosting services._
+> _Disclaimer: I am using some Github terminology (Pull Request, Draft PR), but it should apply to other repository hosting services._

 # Be your first reviewer